lksdnx/ndxtest/docs/MANUAL.rst

 ``lm.update_lib(period='3mo', new_entries=5)``

-The updating function uses the yfinance package: https://pypi.org/project/yfinance/ which provides an easy interface to the finance.yahoo.com API, from which daily price data can be downloaded for free.
+The updating function uses very nice `yfinance <https://pypi.org/project/yfinance/>`_ package. which provides an easy interface to the finance.yahoo.com API, from which daily price data can be downloaded for free.

 First, a backup `data\\lib_backup_YYYY-MM-DD` is created.
 Then, `update_lib` appends new records to all `active`